plausible/website/_posts/2020-08-03-how-will-chromes-new-referrer-policy-affect-your-site-analytics.md

 ## TL;DR: How Chrome's new referrer policy affects your analytics

-Web analytics products will have reduced granularity in the referral sources data.
+[Web analytics tools](https://plausible.io/blog/google-analytics-alternatives) will have reduced granularity in the referral sources data.
 Your website analytics will still be able to show the referral source of your traffic but only on the domain level rather than the full URL.

 For instance, if ``thatblog.com/one-post/`` links to you and sends you visitors, you will see ``thatblog.com`` in your referral sources list but won't be able to see the exact post URL itself.